Peikos/TI-S2/software/git/readme.md

 `git add`: Allows to add new files to the staging area; can be new files or tracked files that have changed

 `git add` has a lot of flags you can use to make using it easier, but usually it’s neater to use filenames directly -> `git add <filename1> <filename2>`

     https://stackoverflow.com/a/26039014

     Using these flags is generally discouraged, but if you DO use them at least make sure you know what they do exactly.

 `git restore`: Allows for removal of staged files from staging area -> `git restore <filename>`

 `git commit`: ‘Saves’ staging area to local repository.
 Use the –m flag to add a commit message.
-Another –m can be used for a more detailed description -> `git commit –m “COMMIT MESSAGE” –m “MORE DETAILS”`.
+Another –m can be used for a more detailed description -> `git commit -m "COMMIT MESSAGE" -m "MORE DETAILS"`.
 The first –m is ‘required’ (not adding it opens a text editor to type it instead), the second is optional.

 There is also `git push` to push to your remote repo, but this is further explained in the branching segment.